Mobility Offer Allocations in Corporate Settings: Problem Description and Complexity

-\begin{proof} We show that the MOAP is NP-hard by a polynomial time reduction from the Interval Scheduling with Machine Availabilities (ISMA) problem which has been shown to be NP-complete in~\cite{Kolen2007}.
+\begin{proof} We show that the MOAP is NP-hard to approximate within any factor by a polynomial-time reduction from the Interval Scheduling with Machine Availabilities (ISMA) problem which has been shown to be NP-complete in~\cite{Kolen2007}.
 An instance of the ISMA problem is defined as follows: There are $m$ machines, continuously available in $[a_i,b_i]$ with $i=1,\dots,m$ and $n$ jobs requiring processing from $s_j$ to $f_j$ with $j=1,\dots,n$.
 The question is whether a feasible schedule exists such that each job is processed by a machine within its availability interval such that no two jobs overlap.
 From that we construct an instance of MOAP by creating $n$ mobility demands and $m$ vehicles.
 For each mobility demand $d_j$ with $j=1,\dots n$ there is a corresponding offer $o$ for each vehicle $m_i$ with $i=1,\dots, n$ if $[s_j,f_j] \subseteq [a_i,b_i]$ with $c_o=0$ and $T_o=[s_j,f_j]$.
 Additionally, there is an offer $o'$ for each demand $d_1,\dots,d_n$ with $c_{o'}=1$ and $v_{o'} = \ast$.
-Then, the result of the question whether there exists a feasible allocation of exactly one offer to each demand with cost smaller than~1 is also an answer to the ISMA problem. \end{proof}
+Then, the result of the question whether there exists a feasible allocation of exactly one offer to each demand with cost smaller than~1 is also an answer to the ISMA problem.
+Now, assume there exists a polynomial-time algorithm for MOAP which is able to find a solution within a factor of $\alpha$ to the optimal solution.
+In case there exists a feasible schedule for the given ISMA problem the objective function value found by that approximation algorithm must be zero.
+Thus, the polynomial-time approximation algorithm for MOAP would solve the ISMA problem.
+Unless $P \neq NP$, such an algorithm cannot exist. \end{proof}